opportus/object-mapper/README.md

 The corresponding *target point* can be:

--   A statically non-existing property having for name the same as the property *source point* or `lcfirst(substr($getterSourcePoint, 3))` ([`PropertyDynamicTargetPoint`](https://github.com/opportus/object-mapper/blob/master/src/Point/PropertyDynamicTargetPoint.php))
+-   A statically undefined (not existing in class) but dynamically defined (in object) property having for name the same as the property *source point* or `lcfirst(substr($getterSourcePoint, 3))` ([`PropertyDynamicTargetPoint`](https://github.com/opportus/object-mapper/blob/master/src/Point/PropertyDynamicTargetPoint.php))

 </details>